esper-io/esper-cli/README.md

 ```

 #### 3. active
-Active sub command used to set and reset active group and show active group information with no options.
+Active sub command used to set a group as the active group, unset the group from active and show the details the current active group with no options.
 ```sh
 $ espercli group active [OPTIONS]
 ```